Hugh Dalton: Personal life

 In 1914 Dalton married Ruth with whom he had a daughter who died in infancy in the early 1920s.

-Dalton's biographer, Ben Pimlott, suggests that Dalton had homosexual tendencies but concludes he never acted on them.
+Dalton's biographer, Ben Pimlott, accepts that Dalton had homosexual tendencies but concludes he never acted on them, stating that "no evidence exists that Dalton ever had a sexual relationship with another man, and his private life seems to have been one of blameless monogamy."

 Michael Bloch, on the other hand, thinks that Dalton's love for Rupert Brooke, whom he met at Cambridge University's Fabian Society, went beyond the platonic, citing bike rides in the countryside and sleeping naked under the stars.
 In 1908, Dalton also made advances at James Strachey, "waving an immense steaming penis in his face and chuckling softly", as Brooke reported to James' brother Lytton.

-In later life, Dalton seem to have refrained from sexual relationships with men, though he kept a fatherly interest in the career of various young men (such as Hugh Gaitskell, Richard Crossman and Tony Crosland, who had been noted for their good looks and had had same-sex experiences at Oxford) and was rather touchy-feely with them.
+In later life, Dalton seems to have refrained from sexual relationships with men, though he kept a fatherly interest in the career of various young men (such as Hugh Gaitskell, Richard Crossman and Tony Crosland, who had been noted for their good looks and had had same-sex experiences at Oxford) and was rather touchy-feely with them.
 In 1951, Dalton wrote to Crossman: "Thinking of Tony, with all his youth and beauty and gaiety and charm...
 I weep.
 I am more fond of that young man than I can put into words."
-According to Nicholas Davenport, Dalton's unrequited feelings for Crosland became an embarrassing joke within the Labour Party.
+According to Nicholas Davenport Dalton's unrequited feelings for Crosland became an embarrassing joke within the Labour Party.

 Dalton's papers, including his diaries, are held at the LSE Library.
 His diaries have been digitised and are available on LSE's Digital Library.